ndom91/home2020/blog/serverless/2020-03-29-serverless.md

 ![Performance 2](performance2.png)

-The performance of the Lambda function compared to the EC2 instance is on average even ~ 150ms-200ms better.
-The workflow via `serverless` also couldn't be easier, props again to them!
+The performance of the Lambda function compared to the EC2 instance is on average even ~ 150ms-200ms better!
+The workflow via `serverless` also couldn't be any easier, again props to them!